webdevelopers-eu/javascript-dna/README.md

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
 > A: In short because of FUCR (see the stated Goal above).
 Javascript DNA does not conform to AMD specification - it tries to make things much easier and more flexible.

+## Features

+- [x] jQuery based
+- [x] 100% asynchronous - scripts are loaded in random order yet evaluation order is guaranteed.
+- [x] Out-of-order calls - you can call DNA methods in any order, define your needs before configuring the DNA, and even call DNA before it is loaded
+- [x] Bundles - intuitive HTML-like bundling of many scripts into one HTML file for faster download while being able to parse/extract only selected scripts.
+- [x] Simple API - all you need is just one method `dna(...)` that's it.
+You can feed it arguments in any order or even arrays of arguments.
+- [x] Optimized - small and fast with minified size just about 9.5kB.
+- [x] Easy debugging - shows correct source/lines in debuggers.
+Reporting problems in console.
+Global error handlers.

 ## Usage